 Can I request that my child play in a certain division?
 Sunrise cannot guarantee that a child will move up or be placed in a specific division with his/her peers.
 However, a request may be made by a parent to hold back a child in a division.
 Please understand that all players are evaluated during tryouts and many factors go into a draft.
 Your child will have a much more successful and satisfying season playing at the appropriate level.

 Can I request to play on the same team with a friend?
-In T-ball, we will try to accommodate friend and carpool requests; however, because we try to keep the teams balanced and fair, we are unable to honor these requests in coach pitch through majors.
+In Wee-Ball and T-ball, we will try to accommodate ONE friend or carpool requests; however, because we try to keep the teams balanced and fair, we are unable to honor these requests in coach pitch through majors.

 I have sibling playing in the same division.
 Can they be on the same team?
 All siblings in the same division, except Majors, are automatically placed on the same team unless requested otherwise.
 In the Majors division we will do our best to put siblings on the same team but it is not guaranteed.